Temporary Food Service Permit

 Not sure whether you need a Temporary Food Service Permit for your event?
 Read the information below and follow the decision tree to determine whether you need a permit.

-- Events sponsored by UW departments and groups, including registered student organizations
+- The event is sponsored by a UW department or group, including registered student organizations; or

-- Events sponsored by non-UW groups if campus community members are invited guests
+- The event is sponsored by a non-UW group and UW campus community members are invited.

 The food served is limited to non-perishable, commercially pre-packaged, ready-to-eat foods, such as:

-Registered student organizations provide non-perishable foods plus chips, dips, restaurant pizza, cake, pie and store-bought ice cream for meetings of their own members
+Registered student organizations provide non-perishable, commercially pre-packaged foods (e.g., chips, candy, individually-wrapped store-bought ice cream or cookies) for meetings of their own members.

-Events serve food provided by UW Housing & Food Services.
+The food served at an event is provided by UW Housing & Food Services.